Why do I get so drunk?

 Your physical shape

 Your size, weight and height influence the effect of alcohol on your body.
 The bigger you are, the more blood you have in your body.
-This means that as you drink, the alcohol concentration in your bloodstream will rise at a slower rate than it does for your short-ass boozing buddy.
+This means that as you drink, the alcohol concentration in your bloodstream will rise at a slower rate than it does for your shorter boozing buddy.

-You don’t drink that often
+You get so drunk because you don’t drink that often

 You’re drinking alcohol which works fast